-1. Any person to knowingly possess, house, shelter, quarter, own or in any other way have under his control, or to transfer ownership of, a vicious or dangerous animal within the City, except as provided in this chapter; or

-2. The owner, or any person having possession, custody or control, of a dangerous or vicious animal to permit the animal to be at large.
+- 1. Any person to knowingly possess, house, shelter, quarter, own or in any other way have under his control, or to transfer ownership of, a vicious or dangerous animal within the City, except as provided in this chapter; or - 2.
+The owner, or any person having possession, custody or control, of a dangerous or vicious animal to permit the animal to be at large.

 6.10.070 - Dangerous Animals-Ownership Permitted in Limited Circumstances.

-Any animal that is declared to be dangerous by an animal protection officer may be kept within the City, provided that:
+Any animal that is declared to be dangerous by an animal control protection officer may be kept within the City, provided that:

-1. Within fourteen (14) days after the owner or keeper is notified of the declaration, the area in which the owner or keeper intends to keep the animal must pass an inspection by an animal protection officer, and the owner or keeper must obtain from an animal protection officer a permit to keep the animal, based upon such terms and conditions as the animal protection officer deems appropriate.
+- 1. Within fourteen (14) days after the owner or keeper is notified of the declaration, the area in which the owner or keeper intends to keep the animal must pass an inspection by an animal protection officer, and the owner or keeper must obtain from an animal control protection officer a permit to keep the animal, based upon such terms and conditions as the animal control protection officer deems appropriate.
 A non-refundable inspection fee of one hundred dollars (\$100.00) will be charged the owner or keeper.
-For purposes of this subsection, notice of the declaration shall be deemed complete if it is served personally, or upon mailing by certified mail, return receipt requested, sent to the last known address of the owner or keeper.

-2. The animal shall be kept, confined or housed within an enclosure deemed adequate by the animal protection officer that:

-i.
-Will ensure the animal's retention and comfort, is of a size to permit the animal to stand upright, and is of a dimension deemed adequate by the animal protection officer; and ii.
+For purposes of this subsection, notice of the declaration shall be deemed complete if it is served personally, or upon mailing by certified mail, return receipt requested, sent to the last known address of the owner or keeper. - 2.
+The animal shall be kept, confined or housed within an enclosure deemed adequate by the animal control-protection officer that: - i.
+Will ensure the animal's retention and comfort, is of a size to permit the animal to stand upright, and is of a dimension deemed adequate by the animal control protection officer; and - ii.
 That is secure enough so that the animal cannot bite, harm or injure anyone by overreaching the top of the fence or other enclosure.
-3. At no time shall the animal be allowed to leave the private property confines of the owner or person in charge of the animal unless it is muzzled, leashed and under the effective control of an adult.